fanglingsu/vimb/commands.md

 [N]search-forward, [N]search-backward
 : Search in current page forward or backward.

+save [PATH]
+: Download current opened page into configured download directory.
+If PATH is given, download under this file name  or path.
+Possible value for PATH are `page.html`, `subdir/img1.png`, `~/downlod.html` or absolute pathes `/tmp/file.html`.

 inspect
 : Toggles the webinspector for current page.
 This is only available if the